mathewpareles/LLM-Research/README.md

-When you calculate the Energy Spectrum, there are spikes in the DOS, which can lead to instabilities in the material (including topological superconductivity).
+When you calculate the Energy Spectrum, there are spikes in the DOS (right side of below plot), which can lead to instabilities in the material (including topological superconductivity).

 <p align="center">
 <img src="/images/5.png" alt="4 fold band" width="400"/>